 The next stage is to contact a professional insurance claims attorney, where you may discuss your rights and choices for recovering and defending your claim.
-You may receive denial letters from decedent’s insurer.
-You’ll receive a vague reason, or no reason at all for the denied claim.
+You may receive denial letters from the decedent’s insurer.
+You’ll receive a vague reason or no reason for the denied claim.

-Dead people can not defend a coverage denial, and neither can you without the right records and contacting an insurance attorney.
+Dead people can not defend a coverage denial, nor can you without the right records and contacting an insurance attorney.
 Most state lawmakers know this and have carved out statutes detailing when an insurer can cancel a policy legally.

 According to courts and California law, an insurance company can only rescind a life insurance policy during the policy’s contestability period.
 Failure to verify information will generally bar the insurance from denying claims for life insurance benefits.
 (Usually two years after issuance or reinstatement under California Insurance Code §10113.5.)

-According to California’s Civil Code §1691, the insurance company is required to give prompt notice and refund premiums to effect a rescission.
+According to California’s Civil Code §1691, the insurance company must give prompt notice and refund premiums to effect a rescission.
 Failure to return or provide the appropriate notice constitutes grounds for illegitimate denial.

 An insurance company denies a life insurance claim to prove that the applicant-policyholder made a material misrepresentation defiling accuracy during the application process.
 Life insurance companies looking to deny claims may argue they would not have accepted the risk had they known its intricacies beforehand.

-In certain states, companies can withdraw policies within a two-year period from purchase.
+In certain states, companies can withdraw policies within two years from purchase.